MUSEUM & LOCAL HISTORY

 The latest exhibit is the interactive Made in Marion, which highlights Grant County's boom years.
 Abundant natural gas lured businesses here, especially glass factories.
 Find out about the boom and bust that shaped Grant County's industrial roots.

 Other exhibits include a Crosley automobile that was manufactured in Marion, glass made in local factories, items from the Grant County Historical Society that had been displayed in the Matter Park Octogenarian Museum until 1991, antique electric kitchen appliance, children's toys, and vintage clothing.
 The Patriotic Exhibit features photos and uniforms.

-The Irene Reed Indiana History and Genealogy Department is also located in the Carnegie building.
-Special non-circulating collections in this area provide information for those researching Marion and Grant County history and tracing family histories.
-A gift from the Keating Foundation in 1985 furnished and redecorated part of this expanded area in honor of Mrs. Reed who gave more than 33 years of service to the library and community.
+The Irene Reed Indiana History and Genealogy Department is also in the Carnegie Building.
+Special non-circulating collections provide information for those researching Marion and Grant County history and those tracing family histories.
+A gift from the Keating Foundation in 1985 furnished and redecorated part of this expanded area in honor of Irene Reed, who gave more than 33 years of service to the library and community.

 Open year-round.
 Group tours are available; please arrange in advance with the Museum curator.
 Call for information at (765) 668-2900, Ext.
 1150

 Learn how Marion and Grant County's early boom and bust followed the discovery of natural gas - and that resource's depletion from reckless use.

 Heavy industry drove our local economy.
 Crosley automobiles were built in Marion from 1946-1952.
 They were the first mass-produced American economy cars built after WWII.